sgolebiewski-intel/edge-microvisor-toolkit/docs/developer-guide/architecture-overview.md

 - The `/var` directory requires to be writable as its content changes during normal operation (logs, cache, OS runtime data, persistent application data and temporary files).
 - The `/etc/lp` holds assets and configuration for the system's printing subsystem.
-- The `/etc/node-agent` and `/etc/cluster-agent` and `/etc/health-check` are required for the Open Edge Platform's baremetal agents for configuration data.
+- The `/etc/node-agent`, `/etc/cluster-agent` and `/etc/health-check` are required for the Open Edge Platform's bare metal agents for configuration data.
-- The `/etc/telegraf` and `/etc/otelcol` are for telemetry data and configuration for the `telemetry-agent` and `observability-agent` required by the Open Edge Platform.
+- The `/etc/telegraf` and `/etc/otelcol` are used for telemetry data and configuration for the `telemetry-agent` and `observability-agent`, required by the Open Edge Platform.
 - `/etc/caddy` is the ephemeral data required by the reverse-proxy required by the Open Edge Platform to communicate with the backend service(s).

 ### **Persistent-Bind Paths**